Commercial Fishing Business Cost Survey

-Our Social Sciences Branch is launching a voluntary survey to collect information about calendar year 2022 commercial fishing expenses.
-This survey will be sent to active, federally-permitted commercial fishing vessel owners in the Northeast’s Greater Atlantic region, which extends from Maine to North Carolina.
+Our Social Sciences Branch has launched a voluntary survey to collect information about calendar year 2022 commercial fishing expenses.
+This survey is being sent to active, federally-permitted commercial fishing vessel owners in the Northeast’s Greater Atlantic region, which extends from Maine to North Carolina.

 - Develop economic analyses that inform commercial fishing regulation and policies to better meet the requirements of the Magnuson-Stevens Act and National Standard 8

 - Better understand the effects of regulations on commercial fishing businesses and communities

 - Track trends in business costs over time